 We at WhichSchoolAdvisor.com are always among the first to say that the quality of education provided by a school cannot be judged on exam results alone.
 However, there is no doubt that they are an important criterion and one to which we believe parents should have transparent access.

-Disappointingly, GFS has not fully published its first set of IGCSE and A Level results - something of a shame since in not providing this information, there is a (hopefully) unwarranted suggestion that they were not as positive as had been hoped for.
-To be fair, the cancellation of exams as a result of the Covid 19 pandemic in 2020 means that results would have been based on grades calculated by the school's own staff, but evidence from the Exam Boards has suggested that overall, these centre-assessed grades provided a higher outcome than would have ordinarily been expected.
+Disappointingly, GFS has not fully published its first set of IGCSE and A Level results - something of a shame since in not providing this information, there was a (hopefully) unwarranted suggestion that they were not as positive as had been hoped for.
+To be fair, the cancellation of exams as a result of the Covid 19 pandemic in 2020 meant that results were based on grades calculated by the school's own staff.

-The school's website notes that "We received our first full set of International GCSE and International A level results in 2020.
+The school's website notes that for 2020:"We received our first full set of International GCSE and International A level results in 2020.
 Our early entry results for 2019 showed that we challenged our children to the highest level.
 80% of our children entered for IGCSE Mathematics achieved a grade 9 (equivalent to an A*) In AS English Literature, 100% of those entered were awarded either an A or B grade.
 Subsequently, our results have continued to get stronger and stronger.".

 Matthew Burfield in a statement said: “GEMS Founders School, Dubai, celebrated its first full set of IGCSE/GCSE results this year and we are so pleased to announce an outstanding set of results.
 We are so proud of our students and even more so because our top 10 achievers all were founding students when we opened in 2016.
 These children took a risk to come to GFS in 2016 with no prior results and have proven that it was indeed the right choice, for us and them.
 Well done to all of our students, their teachers and their families.”